 The dogs are located in foster homes all over the state and we ask that you drive to meet the dog that interests you, regardless of where that dog is located.
 Please do not ask the foster mom/dad to meet you in a parking lot halfway in between - we want you to meet the dog in the place where the dog feels most comfortable.
 That gives you an idea of how the dog will behave in YOUR home after the adoption.
 Also, we do not base adoptions on proximity . . . the best match for you may not be the dog that is geographically closest to you.

-Starting July 1, 2017, our adoption fee is $350.00 ($300.00 for a second adoption and $250.00 for a third and subsequent adoptions).
+The adoption fee is $350.00 ($300.00 for a second adoption and $250.00 for a third and subsequent adoptions).
 Our dogs are fully vaccinated, spayed/neutered, heartworm tested, fecal tested, microchipped, and are protected from heartworm, fleas, and ticks.
-Prior to adoption, the dogs live in loving foster homes, where we emphasize socialization and training.
+Prior to adoption, dogs live in loving foster homes, where we emphasize socialization and training.
 The adoption fee helps us to recoup some of the costs involved with rescue, but does not begin to cover the actual costs involved (we spend an average of over $300 per dog).
-Of course, a true Boxer lover knows that these wonderful dogs are priceless!
+Of course, a true Boxer lover knows these dogs are priceless!

 What Happens After the Adoption?